‘Today’ show host Savannah Guthrie’s mother is missing in Arizona and authorities suspect crime - Boston News, Weather, Sports | WHDH 7News

 “On behalf of our family, I want to thank everyone for the thoughts, prayers and messages of support,” she said.
 “Right now, our focus remains on the safe return of our dear Nancy.”

 “Today” opened Monday’s show with the disappearance of the co-anchor’s mother, but Savannah Guthrie was not at the anchor’s desk.
 Nanos said during the Monday news conference that Savannah Guthrie is in Arizona.
-Savannah Guthrie grew up in Tucson and graduated from the University of Arizona.
+Savannah Guthrie grew up in Tucson, graduated from the University of Arizona and previously worked as a reporter and anchor at KVOA-TV in Tucson.

 She said she likes to see the javelinas, pig-like desert mammals, eat her plants.